Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsubsection{Supervised Hashing with Kernels (KSH)}

-Supervised Hashing with Kernels (KSH) \cite{Liu12} adopts a kernelised hash function similar in spirit to AGH (Section~\ref{sec:ch2_agh_projection}) and BRE (Section~\ref{sec:ch2_bre_projection}), but couples it with a distinct, spectrally relaxed optimisation strategy.
-In practice, KSH often attains state-of-the-art retrieval effectiveness among supervised hashing baselines and is frequently used as a de facto comparison point on standard image retrieval benchmarks.
+Supervised Hashing with Kernels (KSH)~\cite{Liu12} adopts a kernelised hash function similar in spirit to AGH (Section~\ref{sec:ch2_agh_projection}) and BRE (Section~\ref{sec:ch2_bre_projection}), but couples it with a distinct, spectrally relaxed optimisation strategy.
+In practice, KSH often attains state-of-the-art retrieval effectiveness among supervised hashing baselines.
+It frequently serves as a de facto comparison point on standard image retrieval benchmarks.
 The kernelised hash function is